 – Project publications –

 - Kutal, Váňa, Suchomel, Chapron & López-Bao.
-Trans-boundary edge effects in Western Carpathians: The influence of hunting on large carnivore occupancy.
-PLOS ONE.
-In press
+Trans-boundary edge effects in Western Carpathians: The influence of hunting on large carnivore occupancy PLOS ONE.
+11(12): e0168292

 - Darpö.
 2016.
 The Commission - a sheep in wolf's clothing.
 On infringement proceedings as a legal device for the enforcement of EU law on the environment, using the Swedish wolf management as an example.
 Journal of European Environmental and Planning Law.
-In press.
+3-4: 270-293.

 - Epstein, López‐Bao & Chapron.
 2016.
 What is ‘favourable conservation status’ for species?
 Researchers clear up misinterpretations.
 Science for Environment Policy: 457